 In the summer months, zucchini grows like a weed in my garden, they are one of the easiest vegetables to grow.
 There is just one small problem with having all this zucchini.
-I struggle getting my family to eat it.
+I struggle to get my family to eat it.
 Baked, sautéed or roasted it doesn’t seem to matter.

 However, I have found one way to get them to eat it – baked in muffins.
 That means this time of the year I am making a lot of zucchini muffins!
-That’s okay though, because they freeze great and are the perfect grab-and-go snack.
+That’s okay though because they freeze well and are the perfect grab-and-go snack.
 When I don’t have time to bake, I simply shred the zucchini and freeze it measured out for later use.

 While my family doesn’t love zucchini…yet… I do.
 My favorite way to eat this easy-to-grow veggie?
 Sliced raw and dipped in hummus.
 If you’ve never tried zucchini raw, I highly recommend it!

 What exactly is zucchini?
 Zucchini is classified as a summer squash, which are squashes that are harvested before their rinds harden (such as pumpkins and acorn squash).
 Zucchini comes in green, yellow and speckled colors.
 They are often mistaken for yellow squash, which is a different vegetable.
 The easiest way to tell the difference is to look at the shape.
 Zucchini of any variety looks like a cylinder from end-to-end, whereas yellow squash usually has a tapered neck, either straight or crooked.

 - While zucchini is served as a vegetable, it’s actually a fruit because it comes from a flower.